ashamis/ashamis.github.io/_pages/cv.md

 Work experience
 ======
+* Senior Software Engineer, Apple, 2022 - current
-* Senior Research Software Engineer, Microsoft Research, 2019 - Current
+* Senior Research Software Engineer, Microsoft Research, 2019 - 2022
   * Designed, built, and owned the Byzantine fault tolerance feature for Microsoft’s Confidential consortium framework (CCF), which can be successfully audited regardless of how many replicas misbehave.
   * Worked with members of the CCF team and external customers to productize CCF.
   * Designed and built a distributed system that executes machine learning inference requests in an untrusted environment.
 This system utilizes a novel Byzantine fault tolerant consensus protocol to provide users confidence in the validity of the inference results.